What Is Brand Experience? Post-Purchase Playbook

 Getting Started: Build or Outsource?

-Building a connected post-purchase experience from scratch is a significant engineering project.
-You need QR code or NFC infrastructure, a content management system that can serve product-specific content, analytics to understand engagement, and a way to manage the ongoing relationship over time.
-For most companies — especially in consumer goods, where margins are tight and development resources are scarce — building this in-house doesn't make sense.
+Building a connected post-purchase experience from scratch is a substantial engineering project: QR or NFC infrastructure, a content management system that serves product-specific content, analytics, and an ongoing relationship layer.
+For most consumer goods companies — where margins are tight and development resources are scarce — building in-house does not make commercial sense.
+The practical question is whether to outsource to a purpose-built platform.
 Understanding what a connected product platform actually does is the right starting point before evaluating vendors.
-Why Every Product Needs a Digital Identity covers the foundational infrastructure required and why now is the time to act.
+Why Every Product Needs a Digital Identity covers the foundational infrastructure required and the case for acting now.

 Frequently Asked Questions